djanidaud/reaction-balancer/README.md

 simple arithmetic steps is subject to this problem.
 Unfortunately, this applies to Gaussian Elimination too - performing Gaussian elimination on an n by n matrix typically requires approximately O(n<sup>3</sup>) arithmetic operations (which is feasible, but still a lot!).

-How have we addressed this issue?
-Technically, we can't fully prevent round-offs, but we can limit them as much as we can.
+<b>So how have we resolved this issue?</b> Technically, as long as we are doing a lot of arithmetic with floating-point numbers, we can't fully
-For this reason the package uses [math.js](https://mathjs.org)'s BigNumbers, which dramatically decreese the likelihood of any errors, by improving the accuracy of basic arithmetics with floating-point numbers.
+prevent round-offs.
+For this reason, the package uses [math.js](https://mathjs.org)'s `Fractions`, which completely replace the need for any calculations with floating-point numbers, <b>thus solving any potential round-off issues!</b>

 ## Step III: Scaling the Coefficients
 After extracting the coefficients from the composition matrix, which is now in reduced row echelon form, we scale them appropriately so that they become whole numbers.